bongiozzo/musica_mustdie/output/band_purgatory.md

 # Purgatory

-Дискография
+## Дискография

-"Bestial" 1997, Deathcore
+### "Bestial" 1997, Deathcore

-"Damage Done By Worms" 1997, Deathcore
+### "Damage Done By Worms" 1997, Deathcore

+1. Orgy Of Sickening Dreams
+2. Deep Under The Light
+3. Sodomized Time
+4. Robes Of Skin
+5. Psychopathia Sexualis Pt.
+II
+6. Necrocannibalistic Insanity
+7. Brood Of Incest
+8. Irresolute Injection
+9,  The Final Breath
+10.Frozen Braincells
+[11].Paroxysm Of Mortal Lust
+[12].Sadistic Spell
+[13].Necronomical Necropsy

+[11]-[13] - На стороне B

+Produced & engineered by Jens Eisbein, Michael Heiderich & PURGATORY.
+All songs recorded & mixed at Bruckenhaus Audio Productions, Dresden.

+Rene - Guitars, Vocals
+Uwe - Bass
+Lutz - Drums
+Sicki - Vocals

+All keyboards by Jens Eisbein.
+Female vocals by Janett.

+(P)(C) 1997 INVASION Records

-"Blessed With Flame Of Hate" 2000, Deathcore "Luciferianism" 2004, Deathcore
+### "Blessed With Flame Of Hate" 2000, Deathcore

+### "Luciferianism" 2004, Deathcore

+1. Bloodsoil Revelation  04:21
+2. Death World Struggle  03:51
+3. Seeds of Annihilation  03:17
+4. In Fervent Eyes  03:50
+5. The Serpent's Creation  03:27
+6. The Inexorable Darkness  01:48   Show lyrics
+7. Judas Billygoats/Judasb&#246;cke (Lemming Project Cover)  04:55
+8. None Divine Passion  03:50
+9. Luciferic  05:17

-"Cultus Luciferi - The Splendour of Chaos" 2008, Deathcore "Necromantaeon" 2011, Deathcore
+### "Cultus Luciferi - The Splendour of Chaos" 2008, Deathcore

+1. Realm Of The Vortex  03:01
+2. Chaos Aeon  03:00
+3. Ruler Of The East  03:40
+4. Forbidden Wisdom  03:17
+5. Red Prison  03:39
+6. Hammering The Nails - Vengeance Of The Damned  05:42
+7. Pits Of Utmuno (Morgoth Cover)  04:43
+8. Burial Of A Plague  03:36
+9. The Enemy Within  04:59

+### "Necromantaeon" 2011, Deathcore

+1. Arrival of the Undivine  01:05
+2. Reaping the Diseased  03:44
+3. Where Darkness Reigns  03:19
+4. Glorification of the Lightbearer  03:22
+5. Downwards Into Unlight  04:08
+6. Scourging Blasphemies  03:17
+7. Calling the Grand Destroyers  03:45
+8. Necromantaeon  04:18
+9. The Collapse of Tides  05:33

 ## Отношения с другими группами